Writing Guidelines for NCID Currents Publication

-- Do they aim to include recommendations or action steps to guide policy, practice or future research (as appropriate)?
+- Include specific recommendations or action steps to guide policy, practice, or future research (as appropriate).